-3.5 The PRA will assess whether a firm, in its ILAAP document, has adequately identified its liquidity needs across appropriate time horizons in severe but plausible stresses for all relevant risk drivers and whether its liquidity resources are adequate to meet those needs.
-In addition, the L-SREP will also review the governance arrangements of the firm, its risk management culture, and the ability of members of the management body to perform their duties.
+3.5 The PRA will assess whether a firm, in its ILAAP document, has adequately identified its liquidity needs across appropriate time horizons in severe but plausible stresses for all relevant risk drivers and whether its liquidity resources are adequate to meet those needs.11 In addition, the L-SREP will also review the governance arrangements of the firm, its risk management culture, and the ability of members of the management body to perform their duties.
 The degree of involvement of the management body will be taken into account, as will the appropriateness of the internal processes and systems underlying the ILAAP.
-Examples of review topics might cover the firm's risk appetite, liquidity contingency plans and non-stressed funding plans, collateral management, the ability to monetise HQLAs and wider liquidity in a timely fashion, intraday arrangements, market access and asset encumbrance.
+Examples of review topics might cover the firm's risk appetite, liquidity contingency plans, non-stressed funding plans, collateral management, the ability to monetise HQLAs and wider liquidity in a timely fashion, intraday arrangements, market access and the firm's management of risks associated with asset encumbrance, including how asset encumbrance might develop over time during and absent stress.

-- 3.6 The PRA may need to request further information and meet with the management body and other representatives of a firm in order to evaluate fully the comprehensiveness of the ILAAP and the adequacy of the governance arrangements around it.
+3.6 The PRA may need to request further information and meet with the management body and other representatives of a firm in order to evaluate fully the comprehensiveness of the ILAAP and the adequacy of the governance arrangements around it.
 The management body should be able to demonstrate an understanding of the ILAAP consistent with its taking responsibility for the ILAAP.
 And the management of the firm at appropriate levels should be prepared to discuss and defend all aspects of the ILAAP, covering both quantitative and qualitative components.
-Additionally, the PRA will consider the business model of the firm and the advocated rationale for the model, as well as the firm's expectations regarding the future market and economic environment and how they might affect its liquidity position and funding profile. - 3.7 The PRA will review if a firm accurately and consistently complies with the obligations of the Delegated Act, including whether a firm is appropriately applying the outflow rates prescribed in the Delegated Act. - 3.8 On the basis of the L-SREP, the PRA will determine whether the arrangements, strategies, processes and mechanisms implemented by a firm and the liquidity it holds provide sound management and adequate coverage of its risks.
+Additionally, the PRA will consider the business model of the firm and the advocated rationale for the model, as well as the firm's expectations regarding the future market and economic environment and how they might affect its liquidity position and funding profile.

+3.7 The PRA will review if a firm accurately and consistently complies with the obligations of the Delegated Act, including whether a firm is appropriately applying the outflow rates prescribed in the Delegated Act.

+3.8 On the basis of the L-SREP, the PRA will determine whether the arrangements, strategies, processes and mechanisms implemented by a firm and the liquidity it holds provide sound management and adequate coverage of its risks.
 This assessment is reflected in the PRA's ILG.